-To date Whitton has presented seven solo exhibitions and his work has been featured in exhibitions at notable museums and institutions including amongst others FotoMuseum, Antwerp; Pratt Institute, New York; Calouste Gulbenkian Museum, Lisbon; Museo Carlo Bilotti, Rome; Fondazione Giorgio Cini, Venice; The Center for Book Arts, New York; University of Pretoria (UNISA); University of Johannesburg; Durban Art Museum and IZIKO South African National Gallery, Cape Town;
+To date he has presented five solo shows and his work has been featured in curated group exhibitions at notable museums and institutions in South Africa and abroad.
+Highlights have included: Fotomuseum, Antwerp; Pratt Institute, New York; Calouste Gulbenkian Museum, Lisbon; The Center for Book Arts, New York; Museo Carlo Bilotti, Rome; Fondazione Giorgio Cini, Venice and IZIKO South African National Gallery, Cape Town.

-He has participated in various international art fairs and festivals including amongst others Investec Cape Town Art Fair, Cape Town (2013-2020); AKAA: Also Known as Africa, Paris (2017-2019); Host: Editions, Cape Town (2015); FNB Joburg Art Fair, Johannesburg (2009-2014); Head On Photo Festival, Sydney (2013); Editions: Artist’s Books, New York City (2009 & 2013) and Out of Africa Festival, Munich (1997).
+He has participated in various international art fairs and festivals including amongst others the Investec Cape Town Art Fair (2013-2020); AKAA - Also Known as Africa, Paris (2017-2019); Host: Editions, Cape Town (2015); FNB Joburg Art Fair, Johannesburg (2009-2014); Head On Photo Festival, Sydney (2013); Editions: Artists’ Books, New York (2009 & 2013) and Out of Africa Festival, Munich (1997).

 Whitton’s work is represented in the collections of the Durban Art Museum, University of South Africa, Durban Institute of Technology, Jack Ginsberg Collection / Ampersand Foundation, National Museum of Mali, Luciano Benetton Collection and the Aperture Foundation in New York.